Special Needs Planning Attorney Serving Phoenix, Arizona and its surroundings.

 A first party supplemental needs trust, also known as a special needs trust, is a supplemental needs trust created and funded by the beneficiary him/herself.
 First-party special needs trusts also are commonly called self-settled special needs trusts, Medicaid payback trusts, OBRA ’93 trusts, and d4A or d4C trusts.
 These trusts are much more complicated and require a deep knowledge of the state benefits systems.
 A common feature these trusts typically require is a payback provision upon the beneficiary’s death.
 Another requirement is a limit on distributions and who may benefit from the trust.

 First party trusts are federally authorized under 42 U.S.C. § 1396p(d)(4)(A).
 They allow the settlor to benefit from the assets within the trust and not risk losing their access to government benefits.
 While most first party trusts may be created without court involvement, in some situations court approval is necessary.

-Talk to a Special Needs Trust Expert for More Information
+Talk to a Special Needs Planning Attorney in Phoenix for More Information

 If you or a loved one has or may develop special needs or require government assistance, talk to a Phoenix special needs trust attorney today.
 Both first-party and third-party special needs trusts must be drafted properly in order to maintain the right to receive government benefits.
 In addition, there are a myriad of tax issues to consider when creating these trusts.
 Discussing which type of supplemental needs trusts is appropriate with an attorney proficient in special needs planning is paramount in order to best protect one’s access to government benefits.